Abdul2/golang-keychain/README.md

 ### what does it do

-I was looking for a tool to help a friend  to bulk import passwords from CSV to keychain (Mac) and i could not find anything useful out there. so i decided this tool.
+simple tool to help with bulk upload of passwods into keychain

 ### how deos it work

-The tool does the following :

-- read the CSV file
-- Walk through the content and write out content into struct
-- Read csv content into a keychain
+my case was to export csv file with credentials form lastpass and import them into keychain.

+the programme basically reads in the csv file, created new keychain enteries

 ### how can i use it

-For now, just clone and run. change the name of the csv file
+just clone and run. change the name of the csv file

+run with sudo

 ### what is going to happen to this tool

-- Add command line options
+- Add command line option
 - more write up
 - provide binnary options
 - testing